The first step to decarbonising the UK’s most carbon intensive region

 Why Equinor?

 Experience matters.
 Equinor has over 20 years’ experience in safely storing carbon emissions and producing hydrogen from natural gas.
-Equinor has supplied energy to the UK for over 35 years and is proud to be part of the Zero Carbon Humber alliance that seeks to make the region the UK’s first net zero industrial cluster.
+Equinor has supplied energy to the UK for over 35 years, much of it imported via the Easington Terminal on the East Yorkshire coast.
+Equinor is a shareholder in the Northern Endurance Partnership, the carbon capture infrastructure which enables a decarbonised East Coast Cluster.

 Hydrogen will be produced at scale from natural gas and delivered to the nearby chemical plants (replacing natural gas) and power station (blended with natural gas), reducing their emissions.